In Illinois, the law is clear. If you are injured in a car accident, even if it’s partially your fault, you are entitled to compensation.

 The other driver’s insurance company has contacted me.
 What should I say?

-No matter how much you may want to get your medical bills paid by the other party’s insurance company, you should not give a statement until after speaking with an accident attorney from Horwitz, Horwitz & Associates.
+No matter how much you may want the other party’s insurance company to pay your medical bills, you should not give a statement until after speaking with an accident attorney from Horwitz, Horwitz & Associates.

-Insurance companies protect their own interests, which includes paying as little as possible for damages caused by the other driver.
-The other driver’s insurance company may offer you a low settlement amount to try and get you to settle your case quickly.
+Insurance companies protect their interests, which includes paying as little as possible for damages caused by the other driver.
+The other driver’s insurance company may offer you a low settlement amount to get you to settle your case quickly.
 Don’t take their first offer.

 It is best not to make any statements before consulting with an accident attorney from Horwitz, Horwitz & Associates.